-In 1849, his father flocked to the California Goldrush along with thousands of others seeking their fortunes.
-Two years later, Granville and his brothers, James and Robert followed, where they prospected for several years.
+In 1849, his father flocked to the California Goldrush and thousands of others seeking their fortunes.
+Two years later, Granville and his brothers, James and Robert, followed, where they prospected for several years.

-In 1865, Granville sold his business and returned to Deer Lodge, where he again established a mercantile, and later, a lumberyard.
-James was also in Deer Lodge until 1870 when he was appointed to the post of physician at the Fort Peck agency.
+In 1865, Granville sold his business and returned to Deer Lodge, where he again established a mercantile and later a lumberyard.
+James was also in Deer Lodge until 1870, when he was appointed to the post of a physician at the Fort Peck agency.
 James remained there until his death from cancer on September 30, 1873.
 That same year, Granville sold his merchant interests and returned to mining.
 However, once again, this career path didn’t “payout” for Granville, and by 1876, he was working as a bookkeeper for Samuel T. Hauser’s First National Bank in Helena.

-Three years later, in 1879, Stuart, along with Hauser and mining millionaires, Andrew J. and Erwin Davis, formed the Hauser, Davis, Stuart Cattle Company and the DHS Ranch.
+Three years later, in 1879, Stuart, along with Hauser and mining millionaires Andrew J. and Erwin Davis, formed the Hauser, Davis, Stuart Cattle Company, and the DHS Ranch.
 Stuart became the general manager of the company, a position he would hold until the spring of 1887.
-While managing the cattle company, Stuart was instrumental in organizing the Montana Stock Growers Association in 1884 and became its first president.
+While managing the cattle company, Stuart organized the Montana Stock Growers Association in 1884 and became its first president.

-During this time, cattle rustling was rampant in the territory and Granville reportedly organized a group of vigilantes in 1884 that became known as Stuart’s Stranglers to help curb some of this lawlessness.
-Within no time dozens of Montana outlaws had either been strung up in trees or riddled with bullets.
-The Montana Vigilantes got their start around this time as well, but it is unclear as to whether Stuart had and anything to do with the original vigilante group, although they probably influenced his formation of Stuart’s Stranglers.
+During this time, cattle rustling was rampant in the territory.
+Granville reportedly organized a group of vigilantes in 1884 that became known as Stuart’s Stranglers to help curb some of this lawlessness.
+Within no time, dozens of Montana outlaws had either been strung up in trees or riddled with bullets.
+The Montana Vigilantes got their start around this time as well, but it is unclear as to whether Stuart had anything to do with the original vigilante group, although they probably influenced his formation of Stuart’s Stranglers.

-Still at the helm of the extremely profitable DHS Cattle Company, the organization was worth more than a million dollars by 1885.
-However, two years later, Granville got out of the cattle business, though he remained the president of the Board of Stock Commissioners until 1891.
+Still, at the helm of the extremely profitable DHS Cattle Company, the organization was worth more than a million dollars by 1885.
+However, two years later, Granville left the cattle business, though he remained the president of the Board of Stock Commissioners until 1891.
 With his eye on politics, Granville became a state land agent in charge of 600,000 acres given to Montana by the federal government for school purposes in 1891.
 That same year, he remarried a woman named Isabel Allis Brown.

 In 1894, he was appointed as a U.S. ambassador to Uruguay and Paraguay, a position he held until 1898.
 In his final years, he served as librarian of the Butte Public Library.
 Over the years, Stuart had been involved in the preservation of Montana History, serving as the first secretary of the Montana Historical Society and as its president from 1890 to 1895.
 He was also the president of the Society of Montana Pioneers in 1886-87.